Science Building, Room 202

 Scholar Teacher Education Program (STEP)

-The Chemistry Department in association with the Ruth S. Ammon School of Education offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in Chemistry and also fulfill courses in education that will lead to New York State teaching certification.
-See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, Ruth S. Ammon School of Education .
+The Chemistry Department in association with the College of Education and Health Sciences offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in Chemistry and also fulfill courses in education that will lead to New York State teaching certification.
+See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, College of Education and Health Sciences .

 Joint Degree/Early Assurance Programs